apache/inlong/README.md

 # What is Apache InLong?
 [Apache InLong](https://inlong.apache.org)(incubating) is a one-stop integration framework for massive data that provides automatic, secure and reliable data transmission capabilities.
 InLong supports both batch and stream data processing at the same time, which offers great power to build data analysis, modeling and other real-time  applications based on streaming data.

-InLong (应龙) is a divine beast in Chinese mythology who guides river into the sea, it is regarded as a metaphor of the InLong system for reporting streams of data.
+InLong (应龙) is a divine beast in Chinese mythology who guides the river into the sea, and it is regarded as a metaphor of the InLong system for reporting data streams.

-InLong was originally built at Tencent, which has served online businesses for more than 8 years, to support massive data (data scale of more than 40 trillion pieces of data per day) reporting services in big data scenarios.
+InLong was originally built at Tencent, which has served online businesses for more than 8 years, to support massive data (data scale of more than 80 trillion pieces of data per day) reporting services in big data scenarios.
 The entire platform has integrated 5 modules:  Ingestion, Convergence, Caching, Sorting, and Management, so that the business only needs to provide data sources, data service quality, data landing clusters and data landing formats, that is, the data can be continuously pushed from the source to the target cluster, which greatly meets the data reporting service requirements in the business big data scenario.

 For getting more information, please visit our project documentation at https://inlong.apache.org/
 <img src="https://github.com/apache/incubator-inlong-website/blob/master/static/img/inlong-structure-en.png" align="center" alt="Apache InLong"/>